 When “Mt View” was to be sold, Peg went to visit and returned with a milk pail as a keepsake for her happy times there.

 Jack was very proud of the sheep and wool that he produced.
-He won a number of prizes at the local Rylstone Kandos Show and in 1972 took out the top prize at the Royal Easter Show in Sydney in the Super Fine Wool Category.
+He won a number of prizes at the local Rylstone Kandos Show and one year he took out the top prize at the Royal Easter Show in Sydney in the Super Fine Wool Category.
 Jack stayed at the Metropole Hotel on visits to Sydney.

 Jack was foundation President of the Rylstone Kandos Show Society from 1937 to 1946 and the Rylstone Shire Council erected a Memorial plaque and stone to him, at the Rylstone Showgrounds in 1973.